 More curated articles on critical race theory:

-In easy to understand, straight forward language Relevant’s Tyler Huckabee details the incarnation of the war against critical race theory, the varying definitions and key tenets of CRT, and how Christians should respond.Read more
+In easy to understand, straightforward language, Relevant Magazine’s Tyler Huckabee details the incarnation of the war against critical race theory, the varying definitions and key tenets of CRT, and how Christians should respond.Read more

-In clear and concise prose with plenty of opportunity to dig deeper the editors of Faithfully Magazine list the core concepts and roots of critical race theory in addition to the inception of and current iteration of the backlash against critical race theory.
-An excellent starting point to learning about CRT.Read more
+In clear and concise prose, the editors of Faithfully Magazine list the core concepts and roots of critical race theory in addition to the inception and current iteration of the backlash against critical race theory.
+With plenty of opportunity to dig deeper, this article is an excellent starting point to learn about CRT.Read more

 ARTICLE: I’ve Been a Critical Race Theorist for 30 Years.
 Our Opponents Are Just Proving Our Point For Us